jlrickert/zet/docs/689/README.md

 # View CSS on interactive elements

 An example would be an interactive menu.
 Hover over it.
-Hit f8.
+Hit `f8`.
 Profit.
-This is assuming fire fox
+This is assuming google chrome.